jeff-loughlin/FaceId/README.md

         button.

     7. Upload some training photos.
 Select your Person Group, then select the Person you want to upload training photos for.
-Click the Add From File or Add from Directory button and navigate to the file or directory containing pictures of the person's face.
+Click the "Add From File" or "Add from Directory" button and navigate to the file or directory containing pictures of the person's face.
 For best results, you should upload at least 10 training photos for each person, from different angles and in different lighting conditions.
 The more photos you add, and the more varied they are, the better the chance for the program to identify